 - Blocking a user terminates any active experience sessions with SocialChorus, and will not allow the user to sign back in (even if they are still active in your SSO IdP).

 "Deprovision" means "block AND demote" in this article.
-Block and demote will terminate access for all users to both the experience and Studio except Administrators.
+Block and demote will terminate access for all users to both the experience and Studio.

 Option 1: Deprovision via Users Page

-Individual users can be blocked and demoted, as outlined in the article Manage Studio and Experience Access.
+Individual users can be manually blocked and demoted via the Users page in Studio, as outlined in the article Manage Studio and Experience Access.
 Both Email Registration and SSO programs can leverage this option to cut off access for a user immediately.

-One or more users can be deprovisioned by uploading a user data via SFTP.
-One advantage of the user data file is that you can also reprovision (unblock) users via the file upload.
+One or more users can be deprovisioned using File via SFTP.
+This option is easy to automate.
+One advantage of using File via SFTP is that you can also reprovision (unblock) users.
+File via SFTP can be used by both Email Registration and SSO programs.

-If you are currently leveraging user verification or otherwise have reason to believe that your program is leveraging the deprovision via file upload option, you can contact firstname.lastname@example.org to confirm your deprovisioning configuration and troubleshoot any issues.
+If your program is using deprovision with file via SFTP now, you can contact email@example.com to confirm your deprovisioning configuration and troubleshoot any issues.

 Option 3: Deprovision Via API Call